This article originally appeared on VICE US.

 Others ask wider questions.
 A recent study by researchers at Cornell University in the US revealed that, of the (admittedly small) sample of 810 mainly heterosexual college students, those who had lots of sexual partners were more likely to be discriminated against but also had more close friends.
 In other words, you may be called a slut but people will still like you.

 A collaborative study by New York University and Cornell similarly chipped away at assumptions that casual sex unilaterally damages mental health, suggesting that for confident students with high self-esteem casual sex actually increases wellbeing, irrespective of gender.
-Meanwhile, this large-scale longitudinal study in New Zealand established an association between number of sex partners and subsequent substance abuse, especially for women, but found no link between number of sex partners and subsequent anxiety and depression.
+Meanwhile, a large-scale longitudinal study in New Zealand established an association between number of sex partners and later substance abuse, especially for women, but found no link between number of sexual partners and later anxiety and depression.

 Spiegelhalter has said his book, while purportedly about sex, is really about statistical bias.
 Unrepresentative population samples, poorly designed studies, leading questions, bigoted hypotheses and participant lies skew results.
 Perhaps more than ever when the topic is sex.

-Sex by Numbers rates popular sex-related statistics from 0-4 according to credibility.
-At 0* is "the sort of thing you might hear in the pub, on a radio phone-in or in parliament"; even the robust British National Surveys of Sexual Attitudes and Lifestyles (Natsal) only gets a 3*.
-Most reports you read in magazines and newspapers score between 0 and 2.
+Sex by Numbers rates popular sex-related statistics from zero to four according to credibility.
+At zero is "the sort of thing you might hear in the pub, on a radio phone-in or in parliament"; even the robust British National Surveys of Sexual Attitudes and Lifestyles (Natsal) only gets a three.
+Most reports you read in magazines and newspapers score between zero and two.

-Centuries of (mainly white, male) brain power have gone into telling us which bits of sex are OK and which are Problematic.
+Centuries of (mainly white, male) brain power has gone into telling us which bits of sex are OK and which are Problematic.
 The time when " hysterical" women were warned off riding bicycles in case they enjoyed themselves too much is gone.
-So too are the days when homosexuality was included in the Diagnostic and Statistical Manual of Mental Disorders (until 1973).
-Masturbation and oral and anal sex have all been categorised as symptoms of mental disorders in the not-so-distant past.
+So too the days when homosexuality was included in the Diagnostic and Statistical Manual of Mental Disorders (which it was until 1973).
+Masturbation, oral sex, and anal sex were all been categorized as symptoms of mental disorders in the not-so-distant past.

-More recently still, the US suffered an epidemic of panic over "hook-up culture".
+More recently still, the US suffered an epidemic of panic over "hook-up culture."
 Some of it was funny: "Dorm Brothel: The new debauchery, and the colleges that let it happen" came courtesy of Christianity Today in 2005.
-Most were judgemental: a couple of years back the author Donna Freitas, who specialises in examining the relationship between faith and fucking, wrote that casual sex was all about women "serving" men, breeding a generation which is "emotionally empty" and "drained of feeling".
+Most was judgmental: casual sex was all about women "serving" men and the result was a generation which is "emotionally empty" and "drained of feeling" wrote Donna Freitas in 2013.

 There's no avoiding the fact that the entire premise of many sex-depression works are loaded with moral assumptions.
 Researchers choose what to look for and definitions of casual sex vary wildly.

-Although there is some research on mental health and sexual behaviour, he says, it is "limited" and "doesn't explain the connection between them or show that one might influence the other".
-A lot of the research comes from the US, and so won't take into account the differing social attitudes towards sex and relationships over here in the UK – or indeed anywhere else in the world.
-"Reporting on these studies can be misleading and not fully communicate the complexity of these issues," Challis continues.
-"We'd need more large-scale, scientific, UK-based studies to find out if there was a link between depression and casual sex here."
+Although there is some research on mental health and sexual behavior, she says, it is "limited" and "doesn't explain the connection between them or show that one might influence the other."
+A lot of the research comes from the US, and so won't take into account the differing social attitudes towards sex and relationships over here in the UK.
+"Reporting on these studies can be misleading and not fully communicate the complexity of these issues," she continues.
+"We'd need more large-scale, scientific, UK-based studies to find out if there was a link between depression and casual sex."

 Having sex with someone you barely know can be bleak and grim, but so can a night listening to people's bullshit in a pub.
 On the other hand, both can be life-affirming and fun.
 There's no obligation to do either.
 Science is never going to serve up a single, solid link between sex and mental health; both sides of the equation are far too messy and complex.
 Whether or not casual fucks count as self-care is up to you.

-Hypersexuality can occur alongside mania, a common symptom associated with some types of mental health problem, such as bipolar disorder (not discussed in this feature).
-If you're worried about your mental health, or are concerned about changes to your sexual behaviour, speak to your GP.
-You can get more information from Mind.
+Hypersexuality can occur alongside mania, a common symptom associated with some types of mental health problems, such as bipolar disorder (not discussed in this article).
+If you're worried about your mental health, or are concerned about changes to your sexual behavior, speak to your doctor.
+You can get more information from Mental Health America.